-When invoked without arguments, named reads the default configuration file lnamed_confl, reads any initial data, and listens for queries.
+When invoked without arguments, named reads the default configuration file /etc/named.conf, reads any initial data, and listens for queries.

 This option tells named to use only IPv4, even if the host machine is capable of IPv6. -4 and -6 are mutually exclusive.